Atherton Remains Nation's Most Expensive Zip Code; Median Home Sale Price At $7,475,000

 ATHERTON (CBS SF) — For a fifth straight year, Atherton remains the nation’s most expensive zip code with median home sale prices at a record $7.475 million, according to PropertyShark’s annual survey.

-Among the Silicon Valley community’s residents are Golden State Warriors star Steph Curry, Whatsapp founder Jan Koum, former Google chief executive Eric Schmidt, former deputy British prime minister Nick Clegg and the Fox News populist Steve Hilton.READ MORE: San Francisco DA Says Few Auto Smash-And-Grabs End With An Arrest
+Among the Silicon Valley community’s residents are Golden State Warriors star Steph Curry, Whatsapp founder Jan Koum, former Google chief executive Eric Schmidt, former deputy British prime minister Nick Clegg and the Fox News populist Steve Hilton.READ MORE: San Francisco Woman Hit In Unprovoked Paintball Attack; ‘I Can’t See Anything Right Now’

 It’s the hometown of tech billionaires, entertainment heavyweights and venture capitalists.

 “Reaching a new record median sale price at $7,475,000, Atherton’s 94027 remains the #1 most expensive zip code in the U.S. for the fifth consecutive year — nearly $2 million ahead of the runner-up,” the real estate property firm said in a news release.
-“Not only that, but the billionaire favorite also saw its median rise 7% year-to-year, suggesting that this exclusive enclave may continue to retain its leading position in the future.”READ MORE: Mill Valley Man Facing Criminal Charges From Jan.
-6 U.S. Capitol Riot Flees To Belarus
+“Not only that, but the billionaire favorite also saw its median rise 7% year-to-year, suggesting that this exclusive enclave may continue to retain its leading position in the future.”READ MORE: 'Find The Killers;' Jasper Wu's Mother Makes Desperate Plea After Toddler Killed By Stray Bullet On I-880

 Overall, San Francisco boasts the highest concentration of pricey zip codes while the entire Bay Area has 47 of nation’s most exclusive zip codes.